H-Brett/weather-app/README.md

-Simple 5 day forecast app that takes US zip code and uses zipcodeapi to attain city information and weatherbit api to forecast.
+Simple 5 day React forecast app that takes US zip code and uses zipcodeapi to attain city information and weatherbit api to forecast.

 Needs: